isaaclee0/ecoshack/src/content/faqs/-index.md

     answer: "Yes, sustainability is at the core of our business.
 We use eco-friendly materials, sustainable building practices, and design our structures to have minimal environmental impact while maximizing energy efficiency."
   - question: "Do you offer installation services?"
     answer: "Yes, we provide professional installation for all our structures.
 Our experienced team will ensure your EcoShack is properly constructed and ready for immediate use."
-  - question: "Can EcoShack structures be customized?"
+  - question: "Can EcoShack structures be customised?"
     answer: "Absolutely!
 We offer extensive customisation options including size, layout, materials, finishes, and features.
 We work closely with clients to create structures that perfectly match their needs and aesthetic preferences."
 ---